IHPC-Physics-AI/Missing-Physics-Rotor/single-equation/Readme.md

-This folder is for a single rotor system
+## Single ODE system for a Spinning Rotor